Navigating battery aging: prolonging battery lifespan with AI

 As batteries age, their efficiency and power output decrease due to both battery degradation and capacity fade caused by a rise in internal resistance.
 This decline affects the performance of electric vehicles (EVs) and stationary energy storage systems, significantly limiting range and impacting overall battery operation.
 The gradual loss of battery capacity has implications for various applications reliant on them as an energy source.

-The Impact of Temperature
+The impact of temperature

 The aging of batteries is also heavily influenced by temperature.
 Extreme heat, high temperatures, and cold can have detrimental effects on the health cycle life.
 Understanding these consequences enables us to take steps to maintain our batteries within the recommended temperature range, ultimately prolonging their longevity.